 How to get your first 1,000 email subscribers

-A deep dive into the strategy, tools and tactics used to grow this newsletter to 1,000 subscribers on Substack in 2021.
+A deep dive into the strategy, tools and tactics used to grow this newsletter to 1,000 subscribers on Substack.

 It’s no secret I wanted this newsletter to reach 1k subscribers in 2021.
 Thankfully on 29th December I hit the milestone.
 Now I’m drawing back the curtain to show you how.